Premium domains: Worth the extra cost?

 Looking to steer clear of premium prices?
 Your best bet is to opt for TLDs that aren’t privately owned.
 Many widely-used TLDs operate with broader goals beyond just turning a profit.
 For instance, you won’t encounter premium pricing on popular options like .nz, .au, .com, .net and .org.

-If you have a domain - even a non-premium one - on a privately-operated TLD, there’s no regulator to protect you from price-gouging.
+If you have a domain - even a non-premium one - on a privately-operated TLD, there’s no regulator to protect you from high prices.
 The owner has costs to cover, profits to make, and not many other incentives to consider.
-This means you may be subject to face sudden price jumps or unexpected changes in terms of service.
+This means you might face sudden price jumps or unexpected changes in terms of service.

 However, if a premium domain aligns with your investment strategy and the price is okay by you, the choice is yours.
 Either way, we are here to get the domains that you want registered and ready to go.